Bad Breath is a real problem. How To Cure?

 How do you know if you have bad breath?

 - taking certain prescription medications and antihistamines.

 All of the above decrease the amount of saliva in your mouth.
 Saliva contains oxygen, which keeps your mouth healthy and fresh.
 A white-coated tongue is also an indication that you may have bad breath.
 That white coating is comprised of sulfur compounds that have risen to the tongue’s surface and cause bad breath.
 Old, worn dental work has a rough surface that also provides a space for bacteria to colonize.

 Keep in mind that you breathe what you eat.
 High-protein foods, coffee, onions, garlic, sugar, acidic foods and drinks and dairy products all worsen your breath.
-Gastric reflux also results in a bad breath; ask your doctor about prescribing a medication to get this condition under control.
+Gastric reflux also results in a bad breath; ask your Oral Health Care Professionals about prescribing a medication to get this condition under control.

 The good news is that you can take control of your breath.
 Follow the guidelines below and this will hugely increase the chances of having clean, fresh breath.

 - Have your teeth professionally cleaned at least three times a year.